frangucc/thenodechronbook/README.md

 For you parents and educators still wondering exactly what we mean by "hacking," I'll just say this: First, kids are intrigued by it (whatever it is) and second, hacking is what is considered, dare I say, a new and very real super power - it can be used to perform cyber-crime or to work legitimate wonders.
 Ultimately, it's the "how the heck did you just do that" reaction that hackers thrive on and it's a great responsibility we mustn't ignore.

+And whilst I am confronted constantly by people who say we shouldn't use the term, the same people most often cannot describe what a hackathon is nor can explain what a growth hacker might do.
+The point is these terms are used everywhere and kids are hearing about them in their daily lives, so we must embrace it.

 The term will never go away and is only becoming more widespread.
 Last year UCLA hosted one of the largest "HACK-A-THONS" in the country, LA Hacks.
 More than a thousand students came to work on some incredibly insane spur of the moment stuff, like automonous docking drones and breakthrough machine learning algorithms.
 After three nights spent in the gym, the entire stadium ended up completely packed as the finalists presented on stage.

 ![](https://cl.ly/1Y100z152k3O/lahacks.jpg)

-And whilst I am confronted constantly by people who say we shouldn't use the term, the same people most often cannot describe what a hackathon is nor can explain what a growth hacker might do.
-The point is these terms are used everywhere and kids are hearing about them in their daily lives, so we must embrace it.

-When you see a job ad for a JavaScript hacker or read about the 10 year old finnish kid who was given a $10,000 bug bounty for hacking Instagram, you begin to realize.
+When you see a job ad for a JavaScript hacker or read about the 10 year old finnish kid who was given a $10,000 bug bounty for hacking Instagram, you begin to realize a bit more.

 Some even argue that Tesla was hacking electricity and Edisons DC empire when he pioneered alternating current.
 Alan Turing was legitimately cracking the enigma when he discovered the modern computer.

 ![](https://d13yacurqjgara.cloudfront.net/users/104173/screenshots/2917317/turing.jpg)

 Hacking is just a skill, like marksmanship.
 If somebody is an expert marksman, and they only shoot targets in safe, controlled environment then he's not "bad".
 If instead that marksman uses his skill to shoot a dozen innocent people at a movie theatre, then he's bad.

 It's not the skill that made him good or bad.
 It's what he did with the skill.
-Those using their ability to hack to commit cyber-crime are NEVER cool with us.
+Those using their ability to hack to commit illegal and immoral acts are NEVER championed by us.
 In-fact, we even confront them in the book at some point and draw a clear line in the sand about what's right and wrong.

-In a nutshell, hackers can find their way into anything and that's a skill we need more of.
+In a nutshell, hacking is a skill that the world needs more of (the good kind of course).

 # Teaching isn't just about memorization.